grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "There's nothing we can do now," said Percy.
 The thumps went on for another few seconds.
 After a moment of silence, there were a few weaker ones.
 And then they stopped.

+[//]: # (----- invisible character break)

 [//]: # (But nobody _saw_ Owen die...)

 Chips stood at the foot of the control room ladder looking up at Percy through the hatch.
-"Fuck you."
-She said softly.
+"Fuck you," she said softly.
 "The fuckin' judges in hell will fuck you for eternity for that, Percy."
 Chips turned and disappeared towards the stern of the boat.

 Nobody else said anything.
 Percy spat.
-"Flood the fucking dive tanks."
+"Flood the fucking dive tanks!"

 Hemi reached over to the tank trim panel and opened valves that let more water into the boat.
 Throughout the whole of the _Prospect_ huge volumes of water poured into the ballast tanks as air was displaced up pipes and vented out above them in streams of bubbles.
 Percy flipped the lights from white to red.

-"Set the planes down steep," said Hemi.
-"Full power to the electric motors, drive us down as fast as possible."
-Gregory pushed the main throttles all the way forward, and the hum of the powerful electric motors rose up around them mixing with the terrifying sound of water rushing in to fill the boat.
-The rows of smaller dials showing the tank-fill statuses, with their pitted chrome casings -- one with a cracked glass face -- all rose evenly and quickly.
+"Set the planes down steep," said Hemi, "full power to the electric motors.
+Drive us down as fast as possible."
+Gregory pushed the main throttles all the way forward, and the hum of the powerful electric motors rose up around them mixing with the sound of water rushing in to fill the boat.
+The rows of smaller dials showing the tank-fill statuses within their pitted chrome casings -- one with a cracked glass face -- all rose evenly and quickly.

-The _Prospect's_ bow tilted towards the depths.
-Percy and Hemi grabbed the hanging leather straps and counter-angled their ankles against the incline.
-They were going down fast enough that they could feel their stomachs rise slightly against the descent.
+The _Prospect's_ bow feel downwards ahead of them.
+Percy and Hemi grabbed the hanging leather straps and counter-angled themselves against the incline.
+The boat was going down fast enough that they could feel their stomachs rise against the descent.

 The ship-to-ship radio lit up, and the communication from the pursuing sub continued where it had left off when Percy closed the hatch.
 "Diving submarine: you are ordered to discontinue your dive.
 Return to the surface and disengage your engines.
 If you do not, we _will_ launch a torpedo at you.
 Under the International Water Territorial Authority Control Agreement we are permitted to inspect any--" Percy punched the button cutting power to the ship-to-ship radio.

 [//]: # (### Figuring out what the pursuing sub is going to do)

 "If they want to sink us so bad, why didn't they just fucking torpedo us already?"
 Gregory asked.

-"They were too close."
-Hemi replied.
+"They were too close," Hemi replied.
 "They need to be at a minimum safe distance to fire without risking blowing themselves up.
 They probably also thought there was a chance they could capture our boat if we had been scared enough to just roll over."

-"So we're not that scared?"
-Asked Bastian.
+"So we're not that scared?" asked Bastian.
 He put a cigarette to his lips for a long draw, not expecting a reply.

-"Fuck," said Percy once more as she sized up the situation.
-"It must have just been total bad fucking luck for us.
-There's no way they could have fucking tracked us down in that storm. ...Don't ya think Hemi?"
+Percy sized up the situation.
+"It must have just been total bad luck for us.
+There's no way they could have tracked us down in that storm. ...Don't ya think Hemi?"

 "It is incredibly unlikely.
 They may have just been riding out the storm themselves, and suddenly found they were on us."

-"And that bad luck cost me a crew member."
-Added Percy.
+"And that bad luck cost me a crew member," added Percy.

 Hemi looked away and found himself analyzing the gauges.
 They had already achieved 30 meters of depth.

 "Cassandra!"
 Percy yelled down to sonar through the hatch in the deck of the control room.
 "Stay on them!
-I need to know what they're fucking doing."
+I need to know what they're doing."

 "I'm trying to Captain Percy."
 Cassandra responded, unable to hide the uncertainty in her voice.
 "I...
 I think they might be diving..."

 Percy caught Hemi's eye.
 "What's their move Hemi?
-What are they trying to fucking do?"
+What are they trying to do?"

 Hemi considered.
 "Well, if they are diving, I believe that suggests they want tactical mobility.
 On the surface, their opportunities to threaten us are extremely limited by the storm."

-"Mmm Hmm.
-By 'tactical mobility' you mean get in range to put a torpedo in the water that's fucking pointed at us?"
+"Mmm hmm.
+By 'tactical mobility' you mean get in range to put a torpedo in the water that's pointed at us?"
 Percy asked.

 "Our relative positions have barely changed.
 They are almost certainly still too close.
 But if we hear them turn away from us, we can assume they are trying to get enough distance to fire a torpedo.
 On the other hand, if they do not turn away, they may be lining up to try to ram us."

-"Only a truly fucking suicidal sub driver would try a ramming while submerged.
+"Only a truly suicidal sub driver would try a ramming while submerged.
 There's too much risk of damaging their own boat beyond repair."

-"There is nothing to indicate that this commander is not suicidal..," said Hemi flatly.
+"There is nothing to indicate that this commander is not suicidal..," said Hemi.

 "Cassandra!"
-Percy called down again.
-"What's the range to the fucking contact now?"
+Percy called down again, "what's the range to the contact now?"

 "Um.."
 Cassandra struggled, "I can't really tell Captain Percy.
 The background noise in the water is still so loud that it's making ranging very difficult."

-"You had better go down there and get on the fucking sonar with her."
-Percy said to Hemi.
+"You had better go down there and get on the sonar with her," Percy said to Hemi.

 Hemi nodded and slipped down through the hatch.
 He put one big hand gently on Cassandra's thin shoulder so he wouldn't surprise her -- she had her eyes closed and seemed to be concentrating very hard on listening.
-When he touched her she turned an opened her eyes and nodded to him.
+When he touched her she turned and opened her eyes and nodded to him.
 Hemi put the second sonar headset on.

 A minute later he reported to Percy.
 "Sylvia, their diesels are off.
 They are definitely submerged.
 Range... maybe 300 meters.
 Hold on..."